 Services are provided to all eligible Stony Brook students covered under the Americans with Disabilities Act Amendment Act (ADAA).
-Documentation will be requested to verify a disability and to determine appropriate accommodations.
 Services can only be initiated when students self-disclose their disabilities and request some type of assistance.

 All information and documentation related to a disability is confidential, not part of the academic transcript and is not released without the student's written consent.

 All students requesting accommodations should start by completing the Online Student Intake Form.
 This form must accompany any documentation submitted in support of accommodations.

 The Online Student Intake Form requires an SBU NetID login.
 Students who do not have a NetID should complete the PDF or DOC Student Intake Form which they can download below.

 In addition to the Student Intake Form, students should read the descriptions of the documentation forms available below and submit the appropriate form(s).
 Students will need to work with a treating professional in order to complete the documentation forms.
 Any questions about documentation should be directed to the SASC at SASC@stonybrook.edu or at 631-632-6748.

 All forms should be submitted to the SASC by email (SASC@stonybrook.edu) or by fax (631-632-6747).
 In order to process forms, students should be sure to include their SBU ID Number and requested contact information on each form.